etiennepinchon/hologram/README.md

 ###### Reporting Issues

-- Please use the issue tracker
 - Try to include an example and clearly describe expected behaviour

 # Others
-- [Twitter](https://twitter.com/hologram_cool) — Follow us for updates & the latest work
+- [Twitter](https://twitter.com/hologramcool) — Follow us for updates & the latest work
-- [Latest builds](http://builds.hologram.cool/) — The latest builds of Hologram.js
+- [Latest builds](https://builds.hologram.cool/) — The latest builds of Hologram.js
-- [The Newsletter](https://hologram.cool/newsletter/) — Get the best work & latest news in your inbox
+- [The Newsletter](https://hologram.cool/newsletter/) — The latest Hologram news, articles and resources, sent straight to your inbox every month.

 # About
 Created by Etienne Pinchon (@etiennepinchon)